-Data Availability Statement: BLINDED.
+Data Availability Statement: Please see the following GitHub repository for code and analysis: https://github.com/pthane/DLI-Morphosyntax-2023.

-Acknowledgments: The manuscript in memory of Phoebe Search.
-This project is dedicated to Phoebe Ann Search (1978–2022), who overcame adversity many times yet never stopped spreading a joy for life, passion for education, and commitment to social justice.
+Acknowledgments: This project is dedicated to Phoebe Ann Search (1978–2022), who overcame adversity many times yet never stopped spreading joy for life, passion for education, and commitment to social justice.
 She epitomizes the role of an inspiring educator.
 Not all heroes wear capes.
 A thank you also goes to her faithful teaching partner and friend, Dot Cates, for carrying on her memory.
 In addition to the anonymous reviewers, I would like to thank Alejandro Cuza for his enthusiasm for publishing my manuscript in this special edition, as well as Jennifer Austin, Julio Cesar López Otero, and David Giancaspro for their continued and valuable feedback at various stages of this project.

 Conflicts of Interest: The author declares no conflict of interest.